-As for undertones, Gray Owl is a cool gray with a cool green undertone.
-Now the tricky thing is, Gray Owl likes to go blue…a lot.
-And while it’s roots suggest that green would be the dominant, you may find that this colour is a bit of a chameleon as it bounces in between the 2 undertones, all the while maintaining it’s cool gray base.
+As for undertones, Gray Owl is a gray-green, but it likes to flash blue…a lot.
+And while its roots suggest that green would be dominant, you may find this colour is a bit of a chameleon as it bounces in between the two undertones.

-- Far left wall: Cool, fresh, almost blue undertone
+- Far-left wall: Cool, fresh, almost blue undertone

 - Center narrow wall space: Pretty ‘gray’

 - Right side gallery wall: Subtle blue/green undertone

 A bit more about Gray Owl…

 - It has an LRV of 65, so it will reflect more light back into a room, making it appear brighter than Stonington Gray, but won’t save a dark room if there isn’t adequate lighting

 Let’s take a quick break to talk about paint samples…